 What is the building envelope?

 When designing a building, the “building envelope” is what keeps harmful elements from getting in and damaging your materials.
-The includes components such as windows, doors, walls, roofs, ceilings, flooring and foundation.
+The building envelope includes components such as windows, doors, walls, roofs, ceilings, flooring and foundation.
 Windows are important because they allow light to enter the home without compromising the integrity of the inside.

 What is thermal bridging?

 However, when you walk across the bridge, your boots or shoes will melt through the ice and snow to get down to ground level below.
 This creates a path for water to flow or air to circulate so heat can escape as efficiently as possible.
 The same thing happens with buildings in cold climates: without insulation on exterior walls, heat energy escapes through cracks and crevices where there isn’t enough resistance from other material types (such as glass windows).
 Read more about Thermal Bridging Here.

 An air cavity is simply a ventilated cavity which has openings at the top and bottom of the facade system to allow constant air circulation.
-These openings must be properly protected to prevent water ingress, as water can reduce the effectiveness of the material – this is achieved through the use of a drainage plane.
+These openings must be properly protected to prevent water ingress, as water can reduce the effectiveness of the insulation material – this is achieved through the use of a drainage plane.

-The lower opening of the is equipped with a ventilated flashing, which prevents the entry of insects, debris and small mammals.
+The lower opening of the rainscreen facade is equipped with a ventilated flashing, which prevents the entry of insects, debris and small mammals.